EXPLORING CROSS-CULTURAL MINISTRY

 As part of the reentry process you will be given a chance to meet with our medical staff to discuss your physical health over the last term and to receive information you may need for follow up.

 Continuing in Mission

-Concluding your short-term assignment doesn’t mean an end to your involvement in mission!
-Our prayer is that your experience will whet your appetite to continue engagement in God’s mission, whether that means returning to serve overseas or becoming a financial partner or recruiting others to go and serve like you did.
+Concluding your midterm assignment doesn’t mean an end to your involvement in mission!
+Our prayer is that your experience will whet your appetite to continue your engagement in God’s mission, whether that means returning to serve overseas or becoming a financial partner or recruiting others to go and serve like you did.
 We’re here to assist you as you explore what God has for you to do.
 We want to help keep you connected God’s work around the world.

 Is God leading you to explore short-term missions?